top of page

 The three main texts attributed to Jews during the eight-century lacuna include the Collatio legum Mosaicarum et Romanarum, a fourth-century comparison of Jewish and Roman law; the Epistola Anne ad Senecam, a treatise against idolatry written in a similar period; and the Liber Antiquitatum Biblicarum, a Hebrew knock-off of Philo’s texts that was probably written in Josephus’ lifetime.
 None provide significant details about Jewish life in late antiquity.
 Meanwhile, rabbinic texts (Yerushalmi, Bavli etc.) display little interest in the historical genre and are full of inconsistencies and anachronisms.

-Rabbinic texts share a source of inspiration in Roman law schools––not least the East’s legal polestar, Berytus––insofar as they gained mass traction only insofar as they interpreted biblical traditions in light of Roman norms concerning the communication of laws and edicts.
+Due to such competition, Rabbinic texts reflected Roman law schools as they gained mass traction only insofar as they interpreted biblical traditions in light of Roman norms concerning the communication of laws and edicts.
 Rabbinic texts echoed Roman legal reasoning and, as a consequence, tended to constitute both a mimicry of Roman universalism and an expression of opposition to the Roman model.
 This multivalence drew on deep roots which enabled Roman civilisation, like Hellenism before it, to serve as the underlying substrate, a vehicle for the fullest expression of local culture.
 Once large rabbinic compilations existed, Judaism could focus on studying the Talmud in the academies of antiquity and the medieval yeshivot.
 During three centuries of Byzantine rule over Palestine, Jewish literary culture flourished: it was the age of exegetical and homiletical works (Midrash), Aramaic translations of the Bible (Targum), liturgical poetry (Piyyut) etc. In short, rabbinical Judaism can be seen as a response to Christianity.
 As Alan Segal stated, rabbinical Judaism and Christianity were not father and son but brothers.[9]

 The stain of deicide Christian texts on Jews are reducible to an adversus Iudaeos literature which was meant to mount a defence of the right of Christians to use the Old Testament despite not keeping the Law.
 However, these tended to dive a little too enthusiastically into the slipstream of negative themes, viewing Jews less as a people than a theological pestilence that spread pride, blindness, perfidy, stubbornness and deicide.
 Even if Jews amounted to ideal neighbours, vices––real or imagined––had to be emphasised to highlight the consequences of abandoning God and therefore abandonment by providence.